CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 This step does not explicitly specify a check for the presence of the `keyUsage` extension itself.

-Similarly, the certificate profile in {{!RFC5280}} does not require the inclusion of the `keyUsage` extension in a certificate if the certified public key is not used for verifying the signatures of other certificates or CRLs.
+Similarly, the certificate profile in {{Section 4 of !RFC5280}} does not require the inclusion of the `keyUsage` extension in a certificate if the certified public key is not used for verifying the signatures of other certificates or CRLs.

-Certification Authorities can delegate the issuance of CRLs to other entities by issuing to the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
-The Certification Authority will then sign certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.
+CAs can delegate the issuance of CRLs to other entities by issuing to the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
+The CA will then sign certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension ({{Section 4.2.1.13 of !RFC5280}}) and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.